An overflowing inbox. Distracting notifications all day long. Important emails slipping through the cracks.

-The "Zero" in "Inbox Zero" doesn't just refer to the number of emails in your inbox.
-It also refers to "the amount of time an employee's brain is in his inbox," according to the Inbox Zero Method's creator, Merlin Mann.
+The "Zero" in "Inbox Zero" doesn't refer to the number of emails in your inbox.
+It refers to "the amount of time an employee's brain is in his inbox," according to Inbox Zero creator, Merlin Mann.

 Where did the Inbox Zero Method come from?

-Mann is a productivity expert who first mentioned Inbox Zero on his website, 43 Folders, around 2004.
+Productivity expert Merlin Mann first mentioned Inbox Zero on his blog 43 Folders.
 In a series of articles, he called Inbox Zero "action-based email".

-"Clearly, the problem of email overload is taking a toll on all our time, productivity, and sanity, mainly because most of us lack a cohesive system for processing our messages and converting them into appropriate actions as quickly as possible," Mann wrote.
+The problem of email overload is taking a toll on all our time, productivity, and sanity.
+Because most of us lack a cohesive system for processing our email and converting them into next steps.

 In the study, students were asked to write an essay based on a prompt.
 At random intervals, the students were interrupted with small tasks like solving a math problem or unscrambling a word.
 Afterward, the students wrote another essay on a different topic, but with no distractions.

 A whopping 94% of the students wrote fewer words when distracted.
-The quality scores of their essays, as assessed by 2 trained graders, were nearly 10% lower on average.
-Distractions not only made the students able to complete less work, but significantly reduced the quality of that work.
+The quality scores of their essays, as assessed by 2 trained graders, were ~10% lower on average.
+Distractions not only made the students able to complete less work, but significantly reduced the quality of work.

 This study makes clear the benefits of avoiding distractions at work.
-But how distracting is email, really?
+But how distracting can email be?